drunkinlove/basic-sorting/README.md

 # basic-sorting
-Recreation of basic sorting methods.
+Recreation of basic sorting methods: bubble sort and merge sort (for now).